-- -skill skillName set the skill that we're talking about - -mode (add/set) are we adding experience/levels or setting them? - -granularity (experience/level) direct experience, or experience levels? - -unit id id of the target unit - -value amount how much to set/add modtools/spawn-flow
+- -skill skillName set the skill that we're talking about - -mode (add/set) are we adding experience/levels or setting them? - -granularity (experience/level) direct experience, or experience levels? - -unit id id of the target unit - -value amount how much to set/add - -loud if present, prints changes to console modtools/spawn-flow